 Bacterial Skin Infections come in many forms.
 Superficial Pyoderma, also known as hot spots, is the most common and the one your dog is most likely to experience.
-They are caused by the overgrowth of bacteria on the surface of the dog’s skin and are avoidable and very easily treatable if caught early.
+They are caused by the overgrowth of bacteria on the surface of the dog’s skin and are avoidable and very easily treatable if caught early and treated right.

 Hot spots will most commonly occur on the legs, backside, flanks, and paws – the places where a dog can lick and bite most easily, which means your dog is of high risk to ingest the bacteria too which will lead to seemingly unrelated ailments.
 Severe hot spots can also appear on the neck, ears and head as well.

 Who Gets Skin Infections

 Dogs most commonly susceptible to hot spots include those with heavy coats, histories of infections and allergies, fleas, mites, problems with their anal sacs, grooming issues and hair tangles.
 Keep in mind however that even a perfectly healthy short haired German Shepherd can get hot spots out of nowhere, so it is not a limited issue.
 Humidity and warmth can increase the risk of hot spots due to trapped moisture.